TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "LQ - [Click to show/hide]"

-    A collection of known Low Quality groups that are often banned from the the top trackers because their lack of quality, Banned release groups, dishonest release groups or Rips from Scene and quick-to-release P2P groups while adequate, are not considered high quality.
+    - A collection of known Low Quality groups that are often banned from the the top trackers because their lack of quality, Banned release groups, dishonest release groups or Rips from Scene and quick-to-release P2P groups while adequate, are not considered high quality.
+    - Release Groups that break the Starr apps automation because their bad naming that could cause loops, even if their overall quality is perfect.

 ??? example "JSON - [Click to show/hide]"